ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

    - This triggers the binary tree placement logic

 2. **User Join Process**:
-   - When a user joins, the first 2 slots of the binary program should become active
+   - When a user joins Binary, **BOTH Slot 1 AND Slot 2 activate automatically**
-   - This means activating EXPLORER and CONTRIBUTOR levels
+   - Each slot has separate tree structure
+   - User gets unique referral ID for use across all programs

 3. **Tree Placement Logic**:
    - Direct referral placement (when referrer has available positions)